PageRefuge

 Examples: California honeysuckle (Lonicera hispidula) is a deciduous, vining shrub often seen growing in woodland environments.
 Cream and pink flower clusters in spring are followed by red berries in late summer.
 Twinberry (Lonicera involucrata, 6-10’ x 6-10’) is a deciduous shrub that typically grows along streams and other moist places.
 Tubular, red and yellow flowers grow in pairs, followed by dark pairs of berries.
 Provide light shade in warmer locations.

 Deciduous shrub native to western North America, including California, that resembles spirea with small clusters of white flowers.
+Reaches 5-10 feet tall and wide, with lobed, maple-like, green leaves on arching stems and colorful, multi-layered, peeling bark.
 Prefers light shade and some moisture while getting established.
-Prostrate western ninebark (P. c.
-‘Tilden Park’, 3’ and spreading) is a groundcover form from San Bruno Mountain.
+Good choice for a rain garden as it accepts seasonal flooding.

 Favorite Plants